Find answers to some of your most common questions.

 The Commission has adopted a Trauma and Resiliency Informed Model.
 When individuals approach the Commission, they may do so for different reasons and with different hopes and expectations.
 Through the Case Support Team and dedicated Case Support Workers, the Commission will work with each victim, survivor and family to explore the range of options open to them and support them to make informed decisions about how they want to proceed.
 You can find out more about how we work in the Our Investigations section.

-From 1 May 2024, you will be able to contact us by telephone, email or Freepost.
-Details of how to contact us will be available on our Contact page.
+You can contact us by telephone, email or Freepost.
+Details of how to contact us are available on our Contact page.

 Working for the Commission